Skip to content

 Does Mormon theology fall under the definition of Polytheism?

-2. Mormon scripture, prophets and apostles teach that there is more than one god who created this world, that there are many gods who rule over other worlds, and that worthy Mormons may one day become gods themselves.
+2. Mormon scripture, prophets, and apostles teach that there is more than one god who created this world, that many gods rule over other worlds, and that worthy Mormons may one day become gods themselves.
 Even though Mormons claim there is only one God for them, they still believe that the Father, Son, and Holy Spirit are separate gods who are only one in their purpose rather than in a personal being that they share eternally.

 Joseph Smith…